PaloAltoLibrary/NAO-Tutorials/Tutorial/README4.md

 Make the current frame marker at frame 15, right click it to open the dropdown menu, select `Save` and then `Whole body` to save the initial standing pose.

-Next, double click on one of arms of the virtual robot, you can now pose the arm in whatever way you want.
+Next, double click on one arm of the virtual robot, you can now pose the arm in whatever way you want.

 <img src="readmeImages/motion_arm.png" width=500 />